-- 1. (a) All business reported by committees shall be referred to one of the following three calendars: - (1) A Calendar of the Committee of the Whole House on the state of the Union, to which shall be referred public bills and public resolutions raising revenue, involving a tax or charge on the people, directly or indirectly making appropriations of money or property or requiring such appropriations to be made, authorizing payments out of appropriations already made, releasing any liability to the United States for money or property, or referring a claim to the Court of Claims. - (2) A House Calendar, to which shall be referred all public bills and public resolutions not requiring referral to the Calendar of the Committee of the Whole House on the state of the Union.

-- (3) A Private Calendar as provided in clause 5 of rule XV, to which shall be referred all private bills and private resolutions. - (b) There is established a Calendar of Motions to Discharge Committees as provided in clause 2 of rule XV.
+- 1. (a) All business reported by committees shall be referred to one of the following three calendars: - (1) A Calendar of the Committee of the Whole House on the state of the Union, to which shall be referred public bills and public resolutions raising revenue, involving a tax or charge on the people, directly or indirectly making appropriations of money or property or requiring such appropriations to be made, authorizing payments out of appropriations already made, or releasing any liability to the United States for money or property. - (2) A House Calendar, to which shall be referred all public bills and public resolutions not requiring referral to the Calendar of the Committee of the Whole House on the state of the Union. - (3) A Private Calendar as provided in clause 5 of rule XV, to which shall be referred all private bills and private resolutions. - (b) There is established a Calendar of Motions to Discharge Committees as provided in clause 2 of rule XV. - (c) There is established a Consensus Calendar as provided in clause 7 of rule XV.